 Dominique named her estate after her grandmother, Marie Courtin, whom she describes as a “woman of the earth”.
-Her wines come from a hillside vineyard of 35-40 year old, massale-selection Pinot Noir in Polisot (located the next town over from Celles-sur-Ource, where Cédric Bouchard lives and works).
+Most of her wines come from a hillside vineyard of 40-45 year old, massale-selection Pinot Noir in Polisot (located the next town over from Celles-sur-Ource, where Cédric Bouchard lives and works).
 The combination of low yields, clay-limestone soils (with bands of Kimmeridgian) and an east/southeast exposure gives the wines both power and cut, with an intense brininess and minerality at their core.

-The estate makes two cuvées, “Résonance” and “Éfflorescence”, the former fermented in stainless steel, the latter in used barriques.
+The estate makes several cuvées, the largest of which are called “Résonance” and “Éfflorescence”, the former fermented in stainless steel, the latter in used barriques.
 The grapes for Efflorescence tend to come from the bottom of the hill, which she says “has greater power and potential”.
 At harvest, the grapes are all harvested by hand.
 The wines are fermented with natural yeasts that have been selected from their vineyards and cultivated separately.
 These native yeasts are used for both the primary and secondary fermentations.
 Lastly, there is no dosage added upon disgorgement.